prototypsthlm/Switchboard/README.md

 1. npm install in the operator folder
 2. node app.js
 3. http://localhost:3000
-5. make your recipe and write it down (execution order is top -> bottom)
+5. make your routine and write it down (execution order is top -> bottom)
-6. the config is now at http://localhost:3000/recipe as well as in a recipe.json file
+6. the config is now at http://localhost:3000/routine as well as in a routine.json file
 7. input your config to switchboard by one of the below
 	* manually requiring from file as a JSON-variable (requires service restart)
-	* automatically reading it from http://localhost:3000/recipe on switchboard server instance startup (requires service restart to recognize recipe changes)
+	* automatically reading it from http://localhost:3000/routine on switchboard server instance startup (requires service restart to recognize routine changes)
 	* POSTing the config as a parameter "routine" along with a entry query "q" to the service and executing it on the fly. the posted routine is now the "live" routine that will be executed for all calls to the service until another one is POSTed in

 Node package